f/omelette/README.md

 ### Short Names

-You can set short name of an executable:
+You can set a short name for an executable:

-In this example, `githubber` is long and `gh` is shorter examples.
+In this example, `githubber` is long and `gh` is short.

 ```javascript
 omelette('githubber|gh <module> <command> <suboption>');